marc726/Real-Time-Transaction-Service/README.md

 This will execute both unit tests and integration tests.

+To view my report from test cases previously, please see [surefire-report.html](surefire-report.html)

 ## API Documentation

 The API documentation is available in the [service.yml](service.yml) file, which follows the OpenAPI 3.0 specification.
 It describes the endpoints, request/response formats, and error codes.